kaichen-z/VMLoc/README.md

 ## Introduction

-This is the PyTorch implementation of **VMLoc**, a simple and efficient neural architecture for Multimodal Camera Localization.
+This is the PyTorch implementation of **VMLoc: Variational Fusion For Learning-Based Multimodal Camera Localization**, a simple and efficient neural architecture for Multimodal Camera Localization.

 ## Setup